dongi01/SmartIrrigation_IoTUniTN/README.md

 ```
 otherwise it will look something like
 ```
-mongodb+srv://<username>:<password>@<clusterName>.[randomCharacter].mongodb.net/<yourDatabaseName>
+mongodb+srv://<username>:<password>@<clusterName>.[randomCharacter].mongodb.net
 ```

 ### Load program image on ESP32

 It is time to load the ESP32 code on the board.

-In the ESP32code folder open ESP32code.ino with Arduino IDE, connect the ESP32 to the computer with a USB cable and then pres the little arrow icon on the top left of the screen to load the code in the board.
+In the `ESP32code` folder open `ESP32code.ino` with Arduino IDE, connect the ESP32 to the computer with a USB cable and then press the little arrow icon on the top left of the screen to load the code in the board.
 It will take some time.

 <img src="readmeImages/loadESP32code.png"  width="500">